babar-raza/package-descriptions/aspose.cloud/nuget/Aspose.OCR Cloud SDK for .NET.md

 - Perform OCR to recognize text from whole or partial image.
 - Fetch character and font information from raster images.
 - Return the response in the JSON or XML format.
-- Supports English, French & Spanish text recognition.
+- Supports English text recognition.

+## New Features in Version 20.3

+- We are glad to introduce French and German languages support.

+For the detailed notes, please visit [Aspose.OCR for Cloud 20.3 Release Notes](https://docs.aspose.cloud/display/ocrcloud/Aspose.OCR+for+Cloud+20.03+Release+Notes).

 ## Save OCR As